-The auditor of the Corporation is PricewaterhouseCoopers LLP.
-The Corporation's consolidated financial statements as of December 31, 2020, and for the year then ended have been filed under NI 51-102 in reliance on the report of PricewaterhouseCoopers LLP, given its authority as an expert in auditing and accounting.
+The auditor of the Corporation is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have prepared an independent auditor's report dated April 28, 2022 in respect of the Corporation's consolidated financial statements as of December 31, 2021, and for the years ended December 31, 2021 and December 31, 2020.
 PricewaterhouseCoopers LLP is independent with respect to the Corporation within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct.